 - Integrated Service Delivery for Malaria Working Group #2 (including R&D and private sector engagement)

 “Rethinking Integrated Service Delivery for Malaria,” by Evelyn Ansah and Corrina Moucheraud

 - Training and Capacity Building for Malaria Working Group #3

 Co-Chairs: Professors Marcia Castro, Núria Casamitjana, Friday Okonofua, and Marcel Tanner

 “Rethinking Malaria Control and Elimination in Africa: Reflections on Ways to Accelerate Progress and Sustain Gains,” by Fredros Okumu, Margaret Gyapong, Núria Casamitjana, Marcia Castro, Maurice Itoe, Friday Okonofua, and Marcel Tanner

 “Rethinking Human Resources and Capacity Building Needs for Malaria Control and Elimination in Africa,” by Halima Mwenesi, Charles Mbogo, Núria Casamitjana, Marcia Castro, Maurice Itoe, Friday Okonofua, and Marcel Tanner

 Advisory Committee & Sponsors

 A small research staff supports this effort.
-An external Advisory Committee composed of experts and thought leaders provides feedback on the global public good deliverables for the “Rethinking Malaria Strategy in the Context of COVID–19.”
+An external Advisory Committee composed of experts and thought leaders provides feedback on the global public good deliverables for the “Rethinking Malaria in the Context of COVID–19.”

 This “Rethinking Malaria” global engagement is financially sponsored by the Bill & Melinda Gates Foundation, J.C.
-Flowers Foundations, Harvard University’s Defeating Malaria: From the Genes to the Globe Initiative, and the Takemi Program in International Health at the Harvard T.H.
+Flowers Foundation, Harvard University’s Defeating Malaria: From the Genes to the Globe Initiative, and the Takemi Program in International Health at the Harvard T.H.
 Chan School of Public Health.